 Production notes

-This frame comes from a game cinematic, where the frame fixes the lighting and mood the engine later has to match.
-Ash Thorp produced it in 2019, and the styleframe records the look decisions made before a single second of animation existed.
+This frame comes from a motion design project.
+Ash Thorp produced it in 2020, and the styleframe records the look decisions made before a single second of animation existed.

-It was built using Cinema 4D for building the 3D scene, Octane for GPU rendering and light response, and Redshift for GPU rendering and material passes.
+It was built using Cinema 4D for building the 3D scene and Photoshop for matte painting and texture work.
 That toolset is what gives the motion design its specific weight, from how light falls to how the type settles into the frame.

 Ash appears 8 times across the Art of Styleframe library, so the related frames below trace the through-line in this designer's craft rather than showing one isolated piece.